PRP Toronto – Platelet Rich Plasma is here!

 In stimulating the hair bulb environment, A-PRP provokes a natural process that results in strenghtened hairs.
 Its natural and “autologous*” quality excludes side effects.

-Is PRP right for you?
+Is PRP for hair loss right for you?

 Two major alopecia types affects the population and in most cases, one will see improvements: